Rainbow-Dreamer/SfPlayer/README.md

 ### Platform

-SfPlayer currently only supports Windows.
+SfPlayer currently only supports Windows, you can open `SfPlayer.exe` to use the software.
+On Linux and macOS, you can install python >= 3.7 and install the required packages (refer to building from source section)  to run the program.

 ### Switching pages